 If you have a car, it’s easy to reach the tour pick up point whether you stay in Newcastle, Nelson Bay or Port Stephens.

 And there really is a lot to do up here in the area around Anna Bay where we picked up our tour, you could…

 Join a caravan of beautiful humpy ones on a walk along the beautiful beach with Oakfield Ranch.

 They have a ticket office at the same area as you pick up your Tin City tour and you don’t need to book to take one of the 20-minute long day time rides.

 Go Quadbiking Across the Dunes

-If Ana’s dune driving wasn’t fast or bumpy enough for you, you can book a Quad bike tour of the dunes.
+If Ana’s dune driving wasn’t fast or bumpy enough for you, and you want to whizz across the dunes yourself you can book a Quad bike tour of the dunes.

 Or, if you want to drive your own car around and have some fun, you can join a Dune Tag Along Tour which teaches you how to drive the dunes in a fun way – safely.